 You can collect your stroller at the baggage belt generally.
 Usually, your suitcases are also present at the same place.

-Traveling internationally?
-Children or infants traveling outside the U.S. are required to have the same documentation as an adult.
+- Traveling internationally?
+Children or american airlines stroller policy’ infant policy traveling outside the U.S. are required to have the same documentation as an adult.
 If anyone under 18 is traveling internationally without both parents, they may be required to present a Letter of Consent.

 Children (2 years or older)

-Children 2 or older are required to have their own seat; a ticketed adult fare.
+- Children 2 or older are required to have their own seats; a ticketed adult fare.
 Children under 5 can’t travel alone under any circumstances.